sardjv/esr_api/docs/docs/reset.md

 docker volume rm esr_api_bundle_cache (Dev mode only) docker volume rm esr_api_db_test (Dev mode only)

-# Remove all containers, caches and images.
+# Remove all stopped containers, caches and unused images from the entire system.
+# WARNING: This is not limited to only this project, and will affect any other Docker systems you have
+# on the same server.
 docker system prune -a

 # (Dev mode only)